issa-tseng/apollo13rt/exhibits/overview-personnel.md

 Where TELMU is effectively the EECOM of the Lunar Module, CONTROL is effectively the GNC.
 In addition to overseeing the navigation and propulsion systems during powerup and the lunar-bound correction burn following the accident, the heavy debate had by Lunney's team on maintaining platform control on a low electricity budget hinged on the navigation systems overseen by CONTROL.

 During Kranz's shift, CONTROL was Larry Strimple.
-He was relieved by ??? for Lunney's shift.
+He was relieved by Hal Loden for Lunney's shift.

 Capsule Communicator (CAPCOM)
 -----------------------------